spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ```

 Whats going on here? `fs.readFile(file)` starts a file reading operation.
 That
-operation is not yet complete at the point when the readFile function returns.
+operation is not yet complete at the point when readFile returns.
+This means
-This means we can't return the file content.
-But we can still return something:
+we can't return the file content.
+But we can still return something: we can
-we can return the reading operation itself.
-And that operation is represanted
+return the reading operation itself.
+And that operation is represanted with a
-with a promise.
+promise.

 This is sort of like a single-value stream: